Fair Funding for Students

 Changes to how education is funded have affected the HDSB directly:

-- $299 less funding per student than similar boards ($1,272 less than provincial average)
+- $1,147 less than Provincial average funding per student and $174 less funding per student than similar boards

 Contact your local MPP about these areas of concern: